 Several cost segregation methods are employed to separate fixed costs and variable costs.
 The commonly used segregation methods include the high-low method, the scatter graph method, and the least squares method.

 The high-low method considers the highest and lowest points of activity only.
 The scatter graph considers all data, hence provides more reliable results.
-The scatter graph method is done graphically and visually.
+The scatter graph method is done visually by plotting the data points on a graph.
 The least squares method provides the most accurate results through a series of mathematical computations.